auth0-lab/auth0-ai-js/examples/calling-apis/chatbot/README.md

     - Note down the "Client ID" and "Client Secret" of this newly created Custom API Client.
   - Either **Google**, **Slack** or **GitHub** social connections enabled for the application.

-### Pre-requisite: Define a Multi-Resource Refresh Token policy for the Custom API Client
+### Pre-requisite: Grant access to My Account API from your web application

 When a call to Token Vault fails due to the user not having a connected account (or lacking some permissions), this demo triggers a Connect Account flow for this user.
-This flow leverages Auth0 [My Account API](https://auth0.com/docs/manage-users/my-account-api), and as such, your application will need to have access to it in order to enable this flow.
+This flow leverages Auth0's [My Account API](https://auth0.com/docs/manage-users/my-account-api), and as such, your application will need to have access to it in order to enable this flow.

+n order to grant access, use the [Application Access to APIs](https://auth0.com/docs/get-started/applications/application-access-to-apis-client-grants) feature, by creating a client grant for user flows.

+- In your Auth0 Dashboard, go to APIs, and open the Settings for "Auth0 My Account API".
+- On the Applications tab, authorize your web application, ensuring that the `create:me:connected_accounts` permission at least is selected.

+### Pre-requisite: Define a Multi-Resource Refresh Token policy for your web application

-In order to grant access from your Web Application to the My Account API, you will need to leverage the [Multi-Resource Refresh Token](https://auth0.com/docs/secure/tokens/refresh-tokens/multi-resource-refresh-token) feature, where the refresh tokens delivered to your SPA will also allow it to obtain an access token to call My Account API.
+After your web application has been granted access to the My Account API, you will also need to leverage the [Multi-Resource Refresh Token](https://auth0.com/docs/secure/tokens/refresh-tokens/multi-resource-refresh-token) feature, where the refresh token delivered to your application will also allow it to obtain an access token to call My Account API.

-This will require defining a new [refresh token policy](https://auth0.com/docs/secure/tokens/refresh-tokens/multi-resource-refresh-token/configure-and-implement-multi-resource-refresh-token) for your client where the `audience` is `https://<your auth0 domain>/me/` and the `scope` should include at least the `"create:me:connected_accounts"` scope.
+This will require defining a new [refresh token policy](https://auth0.com/docs/secure/tokens/refresh-tokens/multi-resource-refresh-token/configure-and-implement-multi-resource-refresh-token) for your web application where the `audience` is `https://<your auth0 domain>/me/` and the `scope` should include at least the `"create:me:connected_accounts"` scope.

 The configuration page explains how to achieve this using various tools, but here is an example showing how to do it with `curl`: